 It is expected that the research and new materials produced by our scholars will help ensure the growth of scholarly work focused on the history of nursing.
-For information about applying for a Bates Center Fellowship please click on the links below.
+The 2022 Fellowship cycle has ended; please find a general description of the Center’s fellowships below:

-- The Alice Fisher Society Fellowship - 2018 offers up to $3,000 to support research and ongoing collaboration with Center nurse historians.
-The Fisher Fellowship is open to those with master’s and doctoral level preparation.
+- The Alice Fisher Society Fellowship offers up to $3,000 to support research and ongoing collaboration with Center historians.
+The Fisher Fellowship is open to those with masters’ and doctoral level preparation.

 E-mail firstname.lastname@example.org for additional information.

 Faculty in the Barbara Bates Center for the Study of the History of Nursing also work individually with students and scholars around the globe.
 The School of Nursing’s Center for Global Health Affairs arranges opportunities for international students and scholars.
 International Fellowship applicants are urged to contact Global Health Affairs before applying for an award.